sebastianden/tp-api/README.md

 ![Figure 1: Solution Architecture](./docs/architecture.drawio.png)

-Will also initialize the database with tables and schemas
+It will also already create the database schema and tables by running a SQL statement when the PostgreSQL container starts.

 ### 2. Initialize and Populate Database Schema and Tables